 WooCommerce FedEx Plugin – Customize Estimated Delivery Date Formats

-This article will help you to choose from various delivery date formats supported by WooCommerce FedEx Shiping plugin.
-It will eventually help you in creating a better system so that your customers can purchase the products accordingly.
+This guide will help you to choose from various delivery date formats supported by our WooCommerce FedEx Shiping plugin.
+We will tell how to customize the date formats to let your customers easily figure out the delivery estimates.

 How to change the Estimated Delivery Date format in WooCommerce FedEx plugin